lenewsad/IntuneEDU/IntuneEDU/settings-inheritance.md

 ---
 # required metadata

-title: What is settings inheritance?
+title: "What is settings inheritance?"
 titleSuffix: Intune for Education
 description: Learn how to manage settings for groups of devices with Intune for Education.
 keywords: